tomaszewskipablo/Sechedule-evaluation-machine/README.md

         1. Function: *get_number_of_classroom_and_sits*
     1. Number of classrooms unused (y) per day (x)
         1. Function: *get_number_of_classrooms_unused_per_day*
-    1. Total slots needed for each week (Total slot = Sum of students that need to sit the class during the week), timeseries plot
     1. Number of classes for each weekday
         1. Function: *get_classes_per_days*
-1. Heatmap / Density map
-    1. Timetable with number of classes being in that given time period (2 hours windows)

-## Extra ideas
-    1. Plot for usage of each classroom

 ## Things that might be handy later
 1. [Swagger for building documentation, flasgger for Flask APIs](https://github.com/flasgger/flasgger)